mohit3011/mohit3011.github.io/_pages/about.md

   - /about.html
 ---
 <p style="font-size:large;">
 I am a second-year CS PhD student in the School of Interactive Computing at <a href="https://www.gatech.edu/">Georgia Tech</a>, where I'm advised by Prof. <a href="http://www.munmund.net/">Munmun De Choudhury</a>.
-My research interests lie in the intersection of <a href="https://en.wikipedia.org/wiki/Natural_language_processing">Natural Language Processing (NLP)</a> and <a href="https://en.wikipedia.org/wiki/Social_computing">Social Computing</a>.
+My research interests lie in the intersection of <b>Natural Language Processing (NLP)</b> and <b>Social Computing</b>.
+I use computational methods from NLP and theoretical frameworks from Social Sciences to study false/incomplete information pertaining to healthcare on social media platforms and Large Language Models (LLMs).
+At Georgia Tech, I also collaborate closely with Prof. <a href="https://faculty.cc.gatech.edu/~srijan/">Srijan Kumar</a>.
 </p>